 If this all sounds like the rantings of a data privacy zealot, you wouldn’t be far from the truth.
 But, ignoring the messenger for a moment, there are significant implications for everyone who invests in businesses whose livelihoods depend in one form or another on the monetization of human behavioral data.

 First, from a corporate social responsibility perspective, we ought to consider the ethical and moral implications of the proposed uses of human behavioral data by any company we invest in.
 This is a tall order, since the long-term implications of those uses are not always clear.
 And ethics and morals are always complicated when significant amounts of profits (or losses) are involved.
-Nonetheless, it is incumbent on us to remember that we create businesses to serve their customers as much as their shareholders, and we need to take both parties into account when making investment and business decisions.
+Nonetheless, it is incumbent on us to remember that we create businesses to serve our customers as much as our shareholders, and we need to take both parties into account when making investment and business decisions.
 And let’s not ignore the employees, whose loyalty to management and willingness to implement our business plans should not lead them into inadvertently violating their personal moral compasses.

 Second, and more cynically, investing in companies that intrinsically depend on unethical, immoral and abusive uses of human behavioral data will likely lead to financial losses in the fullness of time.
 Just as in the case of HIPAA and private health information in the United States, eventually governments around the world will figure out how to regulate and restrict the use of human behavioral data, making HBD-abusive business models unprofitable and possibly illegal.
 We are already seeing this happen with the introduction of laws such as the General Data Protection Regulation (GDPR) in the EU.

 Whenever I come upon a company that is likely to be successful and profitable in the current regulatory environment, but appears to be in jeopardy of running afoul of unknown but likely new regulations, I give them the same guidance.
 Do everything you can to run your business in a way that is competitive and operates within the perceived ethical, moral and legal standards of the day, which is admittedly a very low bar today.
-But make sure you have a plan for how to pivot your business model to be compliant with the likely regulations that will limit, restrict or eliminate the promiscuous use of human behavioral data.
+But make sure you have a plan for how to pivot your business model to be compliant with the likely data privacy regulations that will limit, restrict or eliminate the promiscuous use of human behavioral data.
 And, if you can’t figure out a way to pivot away from HBD abuse, then don’t expect savvy investors to consider investing in your business.